ecaldrn/ecaldrn.github.io/docs/Notes/dsa/stack.md

 # Stack
 A stack is a LIFO (Last In, First Out) linear structure.
+In a stack, insertions and deletions made only in one end, called the top of the stack.
 You can think the stack as a stack of plates in a restaurant, in which you cannot get the plate in the bottom without removing the ones that are on top.
 Stacks can be used as base to create another data structures.

 ## Member functions and atributes